 The test surface shall be applied to external surface of the cylindrical drum.
 The test surface of drum shall meet the following minimum requirements:

-(a) The test surface of the drum shall have a MPD measured at the start and the end of the drum test not exceeding 2,0 mm, according to ISO 13473-1;
+(a) The test surface of the drum shall have a MPD measured at the start and the end of the drum test not exceeding 2.0 mm, according to ISO 13473-1;

 (b) The test surface of the drum shall have a micro-roughness measured at the start and end of the drum test within the range from 0.07 mm to 0.4 mm.
 The measuring method of MPD described in ISO 13473-1 shall apply to the measurement of micro-roughness, except for sampling interval, resampling, high-pass and low-pass filtering, and segment length.
 The sampling interval shall not be more than 0.033 mm, and samples shall be taken at a fixed interval in the horizontal direction.
 Re-sample the signal to either 0.017 mm (preferably) or 0.033 mm spacing.
 For high-pass and low-pass filtering, the filters shall be of the Butterworth type, 2nd order, and shall have a cut-off at 3.0 mm and 0.1 mm texture wavelength, respectively.
 The segment length shall be 3.33 mm ± 0.33 mm;